rollyourown-xyz/ryo-website-content/content/collaborate/website_design/index.md

 {{< highlight "primary" "ToDo">}}

-- [ ] Links on this page
-- [ ] Check/change link to "Forking and Pull Requests"
-- [ ] Refer to Issue Templates
+- [ ] Publish only when the theme repository is made public

 {{< /highlight >}}

 ## Proposing and making changes to our website design

-If you would like to propose changes to the design of the rollyourown.xyz website, please first [submit an Issue](https://github.com/rollyourown-xyz/ryo-website-hugo-theme/issues) describing what you would like to change and why.
+If you would like to propose changes to the design of the rollyourown.xyz website, please first submit an Issue [on Codeberg](https://codeberg.org/rollyourown-xyz/ryo-website-hugo-theme/issues) or [on GitHub](https://github.com/rollyourown-xyz/ryo-website-hugo-theme/issues) describing what you would like to change and why.
 The website maintainer can then provide feedback on the proposal in advance of you doing any work.
 There may be a reason why your proposal would not be accepted, or should be realised differently, so this avoids you doing work which will end up not being accepted and merged

 Improvements to the rollyourown.xyz website design require changes to the theme, which requires knowledge of [Hugo](https://gohugo.io/) theming.